How To Make Sure You're Ready To Purchase a New House

 Lastly, you should leave room in your budget for maintenance expenses that come with buying a house.
 These include new paint, flooring, furnishings, landscaping, lawn equipment, and other such purchases.
 Having a healthy savings account can help give you a little extra padding for purchases like this.

-After you’re pre-approved and ready to apply for a mortgage, you should take a minute to gather all the documents you need to complete your application package.
+After you’re pre-qualified and ready to apply for a mortgage, you should take a minute to gather all the documents you need to complete your application package.
 Below is a list of everything you need.

 - Applicant information: name, address, social security number, and date of birth of all applicants.